Freiling87/CCU/CCU/README.md

 - Add a trait to have that NPC show up in the list of available roaming NPCs in various districts.
   - E.g., make Junkie, add Roamer_Slums.
 Then make a level and in Features, his name will pop up.
 [Maybe possible through Trait OnAdded/OnRemoved behaviors]
   - Could also have this create a mutator with Custom Roamers, allowing designers to affect vanilla gameplay with new NPCs
+  - LevelEditor.customCharacterList has all customs saved.
+Iterate through this and find appropriate traits, then add through RandomAgents.fillAgents

 ## Trait Trigger Traits